Dennis Nilsen: 195 Melrose Avenue

-On or about 4 January 1981, Nilsen encountered an unidentified man whom he described for investigators as an "18-year-old, blue-eyed" young Scot at the Golden Lion pub in Soho; he was lured to Melrose Avenue upon the promise of partaking in a drinking contest.
+On or about 4 January 1981, Nilsen encountered an unidentified man whom he described to investigators as an "18-year-old, blue-eyed" young Scot at the Golden Lion pub in Soho; he was lured to Melrose Avenue upon the promise of partaking in a drinking contest.
 After Nilsen and this victim had consumed several beverages, Nilsen strangled him with a tie and subsequently placed the body beneath the floorboards.
 Nilsen is known to have informed his employers he was ill and unable to attend work on 12 January in order that he could dissect both this victim and another unidentified victim he had killed approximately one month earlier.
 By April, Nilsen had killed two further unidentified victims: one of whom he described as an English skinhead whom he had met in Leicester Square; the other he described as "Belfast boy"; a man in his early 20s, approximately 5 ft 9 in height, whom he had murdered sometime in February.
 In relation to the first of these three unidentified victims, he later casually reflected: "End of the day, end of the drink, end of a person ... floorboards back, carpet replaced, and back to work at Denmark Street".
 The following month, Nilsen removed the internal organs of several victims stowed beneath his floorboards.
-He discarded these innards both upon the waste ground behind his flat, and in his household rubbish.
+He discarded the organs both upon the waste ground behind his flat and in his household rubbish.

 The final victim to be murdered at Melrose Avenue was 23-year-old Malcolm Barlow, whom Nilsen discovered slumped against a wall outside his home on 17 September 1981.
 When Nilsen enquired as to Barlow's welfare, he was informed the medication Barlow was prescribed for his epilepsy had caused his legs to weaken.
 Nilsen suggested that Barlow should be in hospital and, supporting him, walked him into his residence before phoning for an ambulance.
 The following day, Barlow was released from hospital and returned to Nilsen's home, apparently to thank him.
 He was invited in and, after eating a meal, began drinking rum and coke before falling asleep on the sofa.
 Nilsen manually strangled Barlow as he slept, before stowing his body beneath his kitchen sink the following morning.